Posts - Bill - S 1574 Tribal Access to Electronic Evidence Act

 senate 05/01/2025 - 119th Congress

-We are working to amend the Stored Communications Act to recognize Tribal courts as courts of competent jurisdiction, enabling them to issue warrants for electronic evidence.
-This change aims to ensure Tribal courts have the authority needed to protect their communities and uphold justice in accordance with their laws.
+We are working to amend the Stored Communications Act so that Tribal courts are recognized as courts of competent jurisdiction, allowing them to issue warrants for electronic communications just like state and federal courts.
+This change aims to ensure Tribal governments have equal authority to access electronic evidence in a manner consistent with their legal procedures.

 Congress.gov